What do centres ask for as proof of address?

-You will need to bring one of these to prove that you live in one of the eleven districts or boroughs in Surrey.
+Centres where you will be asked for proof that you live in one of the 11 district or boroughs in Surrey: